 Skip to Content

-Easter Egg Hunt Clues for an Older Child – Teenage Easter Basket Fun
+Easter Egg Hunt Clues for Teens – Easter Basket Scavenger Hunt

-These Easter egg hunt clues for an older child will help your teenager enjoy a more challenging Easter hunt than a typical one where you just hide Easter eggs.
+These Easter basket hunt clues for an older child will help your teenager enjoy a more challenging Easter hunt than a typical one where you just hide Easter eggs.

-A fun thing to do at Easter is to have your child build an Easter basket with clues.
-It turns an ordinary holiday egg hunt into an Easter egg scavenger hunt!
+It is such a fun thing to do at Easter to have your child build their own Easter basket by following clues.
+It turns an ordinary holiday egg hunt into an Easter scavenger hunt!

 I first did this when my daughter was a teenager.
 She still wanted treats, but didn’t want to feel like a baby.